|

 from the Magic Collectors’ Weekend convention near O’Hare Airport to a White Sox versus L.A.
 Dodgers baseball

 game at U.S. Cellular Field.
-During the trip, Mike and Bill looked at each other and then at me and said: “Blackstone!”The die was cast.
-That one word sets in motion a string of events that culminated in my performance of Blackstone’s
+During the trip, Mike and Bill looked at each other and then at me and said: “Blackstone!”The

-up as a teenaged magician in the 1970’s, I remember when Harry Blackstone, Jr. brought his huge illusion show to the

-Seattle Opera House.
+I remember when Harry Blackstone, Jr. brought his huge illusion show to the Seattle Opera House.
 It was a spectacle.
+But like

-But like everyone who ever saw Harry, it was his commanding stage presence and voice
+everyone who ever saw Harry, it was his commanding stage presence and voice that stuck in my memory.
+Over the following years

-that stuck in my memory.
-Over the following years I not only had the opportunity to meet Harry, but to perform on several

-convention shows with him.
+I not only had the opportunity to meet Harry, but to perform on several convention shows with him.
 We became friends.
+I last

-I last saw him in May of 1996 when I emceed and he headlined the show at Stan
+saw him in May of 1996 when I emceed and he headlined the show at Stan Kramien’s Northwest Magic Jamboree.
+We shared

-Kramien’s Northwest Magic Jamboree.
-We shared a dressing room and joked about many things.
-It was hard to believe that
+a dressing room and joked about many things.
+It was hard to believe that in a year he would be gone.
+Harry died May 14, 1997

 Since I was about 16 years old,